 Alfred Bird invented custard powder in Birmingham in 1837.
 These days, the only gooey yellow stuff to be found at the old Bird’s Custard factory in Digbeth might be paint, as it’s now a studio complex at the heart of Birmingham’s creative community.
 Not only is it the home of artists and the like, it’s also full of galleries, independent shops, cafés, restaurants, bars and the Mockingbird Cinema.
 With its graffiti-strewn walls and regular arts events, the whole area is well worth a few hours of mooching.

 A must-see for all petrolheads visiting Birmingham, this Bickenhill museum has more than 1,000 different motorcycles, dating all the way back to an 1898 Beeston Humber Tricycle.
 There are also plenty of pretty serious modern superbikes, for those more partial to today’s two-wheelers.

-The hit TV show ‘Peaky Blinders’ returned to screens for its fifth season in 2019, and now you can stalk the very same streets the real Peaky Blinders did thanks to these dedicated tours.
-Follow in the footsteps of Birmingham’s baddest Victorian gang with a Peaky Tour in Digbeth, visit the Lock-up at Steelhouse Lane police station where some of the gang was incarcerated or see the TV show sets at the Black Country Living Museum.
+While season six of the hit TV show ‘Peaky Blinders’ is in the works, you can stalk the very same streets the real Blinders did thanks to these dedicated tours.
+Follow in the footsteps of Birmingham’s baddest Victorian gang with a Peaky Tour in Digbeth, visit the Lock-up at Steelhouse Lane police station where some of the gang were incarcerated, or see the TV show sets at the Black Country Living Museum.

 Birmingham compels you to shop.
 A marketplace since the 12th century, the Bullring is now a giant mall incorporating the part amorphous blob, part crash-landed UFO that is the Selfridges building.
 Across town, the Mailbox is a classier joint with the likes of Harvey Nichols and Emporio Armani.
 Most interesting though are the independents, which you’ll find scattered all over town and in places like the splendid Great Western Arcade.